Time Zone Meeting Planner

 How is the reference date interpreted?

 It follows the calendar date in the reference time zone, not your local date.
+That matters when DST or midnight boundaries differ across cities.

-What does the share URL include?
+What does the share URL include, and when should I use JSON export?

 Related tools